List of former zoos and aquariums: High Delta Safari Park

 The High Delta Drive Thru Safari Park was a 40 acre safari park located in Delhi, Louisiana, United States, that featured exotic and endangered species.
 It was auctioned off due to bankruptcy on 21 November 2009.

-Hobart Zoo

-The Hobart Zoo (also known as Beaumaris Zoo) was an old-fashioned zoological gardens located on the Queens Domain in Hobart, Tasmania, Australia.

-Inubōsaki Marine Park

-Inubōsaki Marine Park was located in Chōshi, Chiba Prefecture, Japan, and closed in 2018.

 Jungleland USA

 Jungleland USA was a theme park in Thousand Oaks, California, United States, on the current site of the Thousand Oaks Civic Arts Plaza.
 It closed in October 1969.

-Jurong Reptile Park

-The Jurong Reptile Park (also known as Jurong Reptile and Crocodile Paradise) was a 2 ha reptile zoo located within the Boon Lay Planning Area of the Jurong district in Singapore.

-The zoo was closed in 2006 because of other more popular zoos in Singapore such as Jurong Bird Park and the Singapore Zoo.
-The site is now occupied by The Village @ Jurong Hill.